May progress benefit us all Newsletter Sign in EN ▾

 As of March 2026, Anderson had not yet confirmed the cycle top.
 The scenario being watched most closely is the "Jazz Age" analog: equities continuing to rise past the residential real estate peak — as they did from 1926 to 1929 — before the eventual top is confirmed.

-Several signals Anderson identified as end-of-cycle markers have appeared: private credit stress (early 2026), rising longer-term interest rates against inflated land values, and Bitcoin's 50% correction from its 2025 highs.
+Several signals Anderson identified as end-of-cycle markers have appeared: private credit stress (early 2026), rising longer-term interest rates against inflated land values, and Bitcoin's significant correction from its 2025 highs.
 None of these individually confirms the top — they are the characteristic texture of the late cycle.

 The Root Cause and the Remedy